TheOdinProject/curriculum/web_development_101/project_html_css.md

 As mentioned in the [introduction to git](/web-development-101/introduction-to-git), you'll want to organize all your projects like a portfolio and link them to GitHub so it can be seen by others.

-If you do not know how to setup a respository, follow the instructions found in [Project: Git Basics](/web-development-101/practicing-git-basics) to learn how.
+If you do not know how to setup a repository, follow the instructions found in [Project: Git Basics](/web-development-101/practicing-git-basics) to learn how.

 1. If you haven't already, create a folder on your computer called `the_odin_project` and `cd` into it.
 This folder will house all the projects you do at Odin.
 2. Create a new repo for this project on GitHub.com and call it `google-homepage` (instead of `git-test`).
-3. Then move that repository on to your local machine.
+3. Then move that repository onto your local machine.
 The command should look like: `git clone https://github.com/YourUserName/google-homepage`
 4. Now `cd` into the `google-homepage` project directory that is now on your local machine; setup your `README.md` file and write a brief introduction for what the current project is and what skills you have demonstrated once you have completed it.
 (You can do this as a self-reflection at the end of the project which is a good way to revise what you have learned.)
 5. If you want to share this project, include a link in the `README.md` file - it can look something like this: `From The Odin Project's [curriculum](http://www.theodinproject.com/web-development-101/html-css)`